groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/nodejs-java/generate/excel.en.md

 ############################# More features ############################
 more_features:
   enable: true
-  title: "Deep dive into adding Watermark"
+  title: "Advanced Watermarking Techniques"
-  description: "API to render, display, convert documents, slides, diagrams, and many other document types in .NET applications"
+  description: "Discover cutting-edge watermarking techniques with our robust API, designed to integrate seamlessly into .NET environments.
+Perfect for adding sophisticated and secure watermarks to a diverse array of document types including presentations, legal documents, and technical diagrams."
   image: "/img/watermark/features_add.webp" # 500x500 px
-  image_description: "Add Watermark"
+  image_description: "Sophisticated Watermark"
   features:
     # feature loop
-    - title: "Watermark your documents easily."
+    - title: "Dynamic Watermark Placement"
-      content: "GroupDocs.Watermark makes it easy for Node.js via Java developers to add various types of watermarks in popular business documents and files."
+      content: "Our API offers dynamic placement options that adapt watermark positioning based on document content.
+Ideal for complex layouts in presentations and technical diagrams, this feature ensures that watermarks are always optimally placed without interfering with the readability of underlying information."

     # feature loop
-    - title: "Customize watermarks for your goals."
+    - title: "Enhanced Security with Invisible Watermarks"
-      content: "Our solution supports many watermark features.
-You can easily adjust size, rotation, color, font, font styles and other options to make watermark looks perfect."
+      content: "Implement invisible watermarks that offer robust protection without altering the appearance of your documents.
+These watermarks are designed to be detected only through specific software tools, making them perfect for protecting sensitive information in legal and financial documents."

     # feature loop
-    - title: "Use native document objects"
+    - title: "Automated Watermarking Workflows"
-      content: "Accordingly do particular document format it is possible to use native document features.
-Native PDF annotations or MS Word page watermark may be used for watermarking."
+      content: "Streamline your document security processes with automated watermarking workflows.
+Configure rules based on document type, content sensitivity, and user access levels to apply watermarks automatically, ensuring consistent security protocols are maintained across all documents."

   code_samples:
     # code sample loop